j0ey-code/yin-webapp-tuner/README.md

 The link to said BiquadFilter logic and math, sourced from the "Web Audio Cookbook", can be found here: https://webaudio.github.io/Audio-EQ-Cookbook/audio-eq-cookbook.html

+## Running the Algorithmic Evaluation Scripts

 /* Running the Unit Test Scripts (yin-eval.js, yin-eval10x.js, yin-eval-rng.js) */

-// 1.
-Ensure you have node.js installed on your machine
+1. Ensure you have node.js installed on your machine

-// 2.
-Navigate to the "tunerV2" project directory in your command prompt, console, or terminal window
+2. Navigate to the "tunerV2" project directory in your command prompt, console, or terminal window

-// 3.
-Run "node yin-eval.js", "node yin-eval10x.js", etc. - a msg should appear w/ basic info. about the tests
+3. Run "node yin-eval.js", "node yin-eval10x.js", etc. - a msg should appear w/ basic info. about the tests

-// 4.
-Wait for testing suite script to conclude
+4. Wait for testing suite script to conclude

-// 5.
-Results will splash to console / terminal and also be outputted to a "results.json" file in the PWD by default
+5. Results will splash to console / terminal and also be outputted to a "results.json" file in the PWD by default